 Do you have a big family?
 Who do you live with?
-How often do you...?
+How often do vou...?

 - have a meal with your family

-- go out for a meal or to the movies, etc., with a family member
+- go out for a meal or to the cinema, etc. with a family member

-- go on vacation with your family
+- see your extended family

 Do you spend more of your free time with family or friends?
 Why?